deeppavlov/chatsky/docs/source/user_guides/slot_extraction.rst

 On some occasions, we need to collect some specific information from the user, like the details of the purchase they want to make.
 In such cases, we want the chatbot to ask questions, until it has all the necessary info.
-Dialog Flow Framework provides the means to achieve that, namely a special policy component that can be integrated in your script.
+Dialog Flow Framework provides the means to achieve that, namely a special `policy component <../apiref/dff.script.slots.forms.html#dff.script.slots.forms.FormPolicy>`_ that can be integrated in your script.
 This class checks on the state of a set of slots, and, as long as any of them is still missing a value, it enables transitions to the nodes that fill them.